archiverjs/node-archiver/README.md

 Creates an Archiver instance based on the type (ie zip/tar) passed.

-#### createZip(options)

-Creates an Archiver Zip instance.

-#### createTar(options)

-Creates an Archiver Tar instance.

 ### Instance Methods

-#### addFile(input, data, callback(err))
+#### append(input, data, callback(err))

-Adds a file to the instance.
+Appends a file to the instance.
 Input can be in the form of a text string, buffer, or stream.
 When the instance has received, processed, and emitted the input, the callback is fired.

 #### finalize(callback(err, bytesWritten))